 “I’ll miss messing with the pizza guys that came in to deliver at the student organization events,” he said.
 “Temple’s been good to me—what a journey, what a journey.”

-Temple University’s new Master of Science in Strategic Advertising and Marketing could be exactly what you’re looking for.
+Temple University’s Master of Science in Strategic Advertising and Marketing at the Fox School of Business could be exactly what you’re looking for.

 The part-time grad program is a collaborative effort between the Fox School of Business and the Klein College of Media and Communication.
 In order to get a holistic, sophisticated view of the interrelationship between these two vibrant disciplines, students alternate between marketing classes taught by Fox faculty and advertising courses led by Klein professors.

-Below, a few current students talk about finding exactly what they were looking for in the Strategic Advertising and Marketing program—and how their new degrees will help boost their careers.
+Below, a few former students talk about finding exactly what they were looking for in the Strategic Advertising and Marketing program—and how the degree helps to boost their careers.

 Becoming a Better Marketer—and Moving Up to Manager, Too